Accelergy-Project/accelergy-timeloop-infrastructure/src/README/readme.md

 ### System Setup
 Inside this docker you can find the source files of all necessary setups:
-- accelergy
-	- the energy estimation backend
+- accelergy: the energy estimation backend
-- timeloop
-	- the mapping exploration frontend
+- timeloop: the mapping exploration frontend
-- accelergy-cacti-plug-in
-	- SRAM estimation plug-in
+- accelergy-cacti-plug-in: SRAM estimation plug-in
-- accelergy-aladdin-plug-in
-	- 45nm component plug-in
+- accelergy-aladdin-plug-in: 45nm component plug-in
-- accelergy-table-based-plug-in
-	- entry point for creating your own table-based plug-ins

-They are already built/installed and ready to run!
+- accelergy-table-based-plug-in: entry point for creating your own table-based plug-ins They are already built/installed and ready to run!

 ### How to use the docker